|Student Union Policies

 This court application also seeks a declaration that the decision made by the University of Alberta to condone the conduct of students who disrupted and blockaded the University-authorized campus event of UAlberta Pro-Life in March of 2015, is unreasonable and therefore illegal.

 In July of 2013, posters were placed around the University of Alberta campus by "Men’s Rights Edmonton” and were later removed by the University’s campus security.
 The posters were not approved previous to being posted, and Men’s Rights Edmonton was not a registered student group.
-The “Don’t be that girl” poster reads: “Just because you regret a one night stand, doesn’t mean it wasn’t consensual.
+The “Don’t Be That Girl” poster reads: “Just because you regret a one night stand, doesn’t mean it wasn’t consensual.
 Lying about sexual assault = a crime.”
-The poster was designed to raise awareness about alleged over-reporting of sexual assault cases.
+The poster was designed to raise awareness about allegedly unfounded accusations of sexual assaults.
 The poster’s graphic and design mimicked a similar campaign launched several years earlier in Vancouver, “Don’t Be That Guy”.

 Complaints about the posters were received by the University of Alberta’s Institute for Sexual Minority Studies and Services, which in turn informed campus security and requested the posters be removed.